KelvinTegelaar/CIPP/docs/user/gettingstarted/permissions/index.md

 When using the CIPP SAM Wizard, the application and set permissions are created for you.
 If you have a manual SAM installation you'll need to setup these permissions yourself.

-**You may skip this step if you are planning to use the Secure Application Model Wizard within CIPP**
+**You may skip this step if you are planning to use the Secure Application Model Wizard within CIPP, which is the default behaviour.**

 ## Manual SAM setup